 Independent Topics in Science: Life Science

 This course is designed to give highly motivated and independent students the opportunity to pursue scientific or technological questions of their own design, or for students to take on a challenge such as entry in a science contest.
 One component of the course will be continuous communication and collaboration with others in the class, regardless of their area of study.
 To qualify for enrollment, students submit a description of their proposed study which must then be approved by the science department.
 Students considering this course are expected to discuss their eligibility with the instructor before submitting a proposal.
 Proposals which overlap significantly with courses currently being offered will not be considered.
-Offered in Winter & Spring.
+Offered in Spring.
 This course is open to students at any grade level.
-There are no prerequisites.
+There are no prerequisites other than the ability to work independently.

 Independent Topics in Science: Physical Science & Engineering

 This course is designed to give highly motivated and independent students the opportunity to pursue scientific or technological questions of their own design, or for students to take on a challenge such as entry in a science contest.
 One component of the course will be continuous communication and collaboration with others in the class, regardless of their area of study.
 To qualify for enrollment, students submit a description of their proposed study which must then be approved by the science department.
 Students considering this course are expected to discuss their eligibility with the instructor before submitting a proposal.
 Proposals which overlap significantly with courses currently being offered will not be considered.
-Offered in Winter & Spring.
+Offered in Winter.
 This course is open to students at any grade level.
-There are no prerequisites.
+There are no prerequisites other than the ability to work independently.

 Introduction to Astronomy

 It hardly seems reasonable to detect an object that by its very nature is unobservable, or to claim knowledge of the composition of stars with any scientific certainty.
 Yet astronomers have reached many such conclusions, and we will follow their chain of reasoning.
-Topics to be discussed are planetary motion, stars and their life cycles, galaxies, and cosmology.
+Topics to be discussed are planetary motion, stars and their life cycles, the nature and scale of astronomical objects and space that surrounds them.
+Emphasis will be placed on techniques of astronomical distance measurement.
 We will use our observatory to view, image, measure, and make inferences about the objects we find.
 Over time, we will reconcile observations made at night with knowledge developed in the classroom.
+One class per week will be devoted to student projects in astronomy.
 By the end of the course, students will know their way around the sky, have a sense of the scale of our universe, how it develops over time and the nature of the objects in it.
 A chemistry background is preferred.
 Completion or concurrent enrollment in Algebra 2 or above is required.

 Introductory Physics